Avaiga/taipy-doc/docs/manuals/userman/what-if-analysis/multiple-scenarios.md

 To create multiple scenarios with alternative data nodes, you need to:

 1. Configure the data nodes using the various `Config.configure_data_node()^` methods.<br>
-    For more details, see the [data node configuration](../data-integration/data-node-config.md) page.

 2. Configure the scenarios with the data node configurations using the `Config.configure_scenario()^` method.<br>